Education in Uganda: Female education

 Literacy discrepancies and educational inequity are a serious factor in the propagation of gender inequality.
-Female school attendance at all levels of society in Uganda is lower than that of men.
-This can be attributed to poverty, inadequate infrastructure, social pressures, and early maternity.
+Challenges for girls and women include: inadequate infrastructure, social pressures, and early maternity.
 These barriers continue throughout a woman's life, as one cited challenge to adult females' participation in literacy education in Uganda is home life.
 A World Bank report found that a significant force in preventing attendance at adult literacy classes was husbands stopping their wives from attending.
 According to United Nations' Girls Education Initiative statistics, literacy rates for young females still lag behind that of young boys by five percent, and nearly half of all girls in Uganda are married before the age of 18.
 Studies have shown that marriage and pregnancy rates prior to the age of 18 is decreased by roughly 7% when girls receive an extra year of education.

 Since 1997, UPE has aimed to bring equality of education to all the children of the country, specifically to those in rural, impoverished areas.
 It has had controversial results, but overall the UPE program has successfully allowed for higher enrollment, specifically among young girls.
 However, there is no clarity over whether there are true gender discrimination factors affecting whether the children go to school; it is noted that girls enrollment is dependent upon their age and their mother's level of schooling.
 Boys, on the other hand, are not affected by their father or mother's education level.
 Uganda received a score of .517 on the UN Development Programme Gender Equality index as reported in the Human Development Report.
 This measure evaluates the respective equality of women in various dimensions including: health, empowerment, and access to labor market.

 Uganda implemented the National Strategy for Girls' Education (NSGE) in order to bring equality in the education system for both women and girls and indicates some of the various impediments to them obtaining an education, and particularly secondary education.
 Ultimately, the NSGE framework is more inclined to identify these barriers rather than offer insight to help overcome these obstacles such as location, menstruation, home responsibilities and overall attitudes within the school domain.